-What is the importance and impact that the digital services and projects of the FCCN Unit have on the daily life of the IPCB community?
+What importance and impact do the digital services and projects of the FCCN Unit have on the day-to-day life of the IPCB community?

-The FCCN unit has a great impact on the daily life of the academic community in Portugal, not only in the IPCB.
-They are the main digital enablers and challenge the academic community to innovation, through their projects, starting with the connection to RCTS, which ensures high speed connectivity to all institutions that are part of it, then providing access to various key services for the IPCB.
+The FCCN unit has a major impact on the day-to-day life of the academic community in Portugal, not just at IPCB.
+They are the main digital drivers and challenge the academic community to innovation through their projects, starting with the connection to RCTS, which guarantees high-speed connectivity to all the institutions that are part of it, and then provides access to various fundamental services for IPCB.